 These plans and labours were crowned with success.
 By the divine blessing upon them a considerable revival of religion almost immediately ensued.
-The congregation rapidly increased.
-The assemblies for the worship of God were crouded.
+The congregation rapidly increas:

+ed.
+The assemblies for the worship of God? were crouded.
 Many were awakened to serious thoughtfulness; and a large number were brought, as was hoped, to a saving knowledge of the truth.

 In the course of the family visitations which Mr. Rodgers early commenced, and for many years faithfully maintained, he discovered a number of poor children, belonging to the congregation, who were growing up without any suitable education, and without the means of obtaining it.
 He immediately reported their cases to the officers of the church, and inquired whether there were no practicable means of putting such children to school, and preparing them for usefulness in life.
-The church-officers informed him of Captain Oven's legacy ; of the exertions which had been made to obtain and apply it, according to the will of the testator; and of the circumstances in which it was then placed.
-Mr. Rodgers, with that ardour and promptness for which he was remarkable, went immediately to Mr. Ludlow, and made a new and urgent application for the payment of the legacy.
-Mr. Ludlow, in the same spirit which he had always manifested, assured him, that he had long been desirous to be able to put the money in question lawfully and safely out of his hands; that he was still so; and that if any method could be devised of applying it to the object which Capt.
-Owen had in view, and of indemnifying him, he should most cordially consent to its adoption.
-After repeated conferences on the subject, Mr. Ludlow at length agreed to pay the legacy to the treasurer of the church, provided six of the principal members of the congregation would give him a bond of indemnity against all future claimants.
-This method of accommodation was adopted; the bond was given, and the money paid, in the year 1766.
-The gentlemen who had given the bond , immediately invested, and began to apply the legacy, in such manner as they judged most conformable to its benevolent design.
+The church-officers informed him of Captain Owen's legacy ; of the exertions which had been made to obtain and applyit, according to the will of the testator; and of the circumstances in which it was then placed.
+Mr. Rodgers, with that ardour and promptness. for which he was remarkable, went immediately to Mr. Ludlow, and made a new and urgent application for the payment of the legacy.
+Mr. Ludlow, in the same spirit which he had always.